Join the ONACS Thai Yoga Center’s Apprentice Staff!

-1. Participate in the specially designed staff classes in esoteric studies, the arts, alternative health, body work and Yoga Therapy, Thai Yoga and Thai Massage, Native American Ceremony, gardening, landscaping, construction, building and design, etc.
+1. Participate in the specially designed staff classes in esoteric studies, the arts, alternative health, indigenous and traditional Native American religion and medicine, body work, Yoga Therapy, Thai Yoga and Thai Massage, Native American Ceremony, gardening, landscaping, construction, building and design, etc.

 2. Optional daily classes in yoga, eclectic martial arts, meditation and movement.